 “It can be difficult talking to my mum as I don't want to distress her.
 It's good to get professional help and not just rely on family. ”

 Between the ages of 18 and 25, we experience some big changes and events in our lives.
 As a young adult, you may be entering the workforce, finding your identity, travelling, studying, moving out of home, and meeting or making new friendships.
 During this period, you might also be making important decisions about your future.

-As you become more independent and your responsibilities increase, it can be stressful.
-Some of the causes of this stress could be relationship problems, sexual health and identity issues, money problems, and excessive alcohol or drug use, or other issues can contribute to this increased stress.
+Increased independence and new responsibilities can be stressful.
+Relationship problems, sexual health and identity issues, money problems, and excessive alcohol or drug use, or other issues can contribute to this increased stress.
 This is a crucial time to look after your wellbeing.